What is the Early Years Foundation Stage profile?

 - ELG: The Natural World (exploring the natural world around us and the changes we see in it)

 Expressive arts and design

-In addition to the 17 ELGs, the EYFS profile will include information about how your child is developing in three ‘characteristics of effective learning’.
+In addition to the ELGs, in planning what your child will learn in the EYFS, teachers and school staff are guided by three ‘characteristics of effective learning’.
 These are:

 - Playing and exploring

 - Active learning

 These three characteristics play an important part in your child’s ability to learn.
 They also enable their Year 1 teacher to understand their level of development and their learning needs as they move into Key Stage 1.

 How are the assessments made?